-It’s been about 10 years since Bucks County landscape painter and portraitist Pamela M. Miller first became acquainted with a certain fun-loving feline who loved to hang out at the Phillips’ Mill during opening receptions and other special events.
+The painting was inspired by a series of chance meetings the artist had with the friendly feline.
+It was about 10 years ago that Pamela first became acquainted with the affable tabby, who loved to hang out at the Phillips’ Mill during opening receptions and other special events.
 The cat, affectionately known as “The Party Cat of Phillips’ Mill,” captured the artist’s heart and imagination.

-“I once followed the cat to see where it would go,” recalls Miller, describing her inspiration for the painting.
+“I once followed the cat to see where it would go,” recalls Pamela, describing her inspiration for the painting.
 “The cat would sit by the side of the road and listen for traffic (to know when it was safe to cross).
 It would then come strutting into the Mill to get its chin scratched and to socialize.
 I now realize how much I like telling stories with my work, especially about the people and places I have seen in Bucks County.”

 Together they own and operate Moon Arbor Studios, also in New Hope, focusing on pottery, woodworking and painting.

-Some very nice successes, among those numerous acceptances and awards in the Annual Juried Show at Phillips’ Mill.
-“Phillips’ Mill has the reputation (for excellence), but the show is open to everyone.
-Even random cats.
+Some very nice successes, indeed, among those numerous acceptances and awards in the Annual Juried Show at Phillips’ Mill.
+She is most delighted about being named this year's Honored Artist.

 About the Artist